folkol/seo-plugin/README.md

 **Note:** For an article to expose all fields available for the Google News sitemap, implement the GoogleNewsSitemapModelTypeDescription on your article policy.

+When all is setup you might want to [expose your sitemap in your robots.txt file](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=183669).

 ### 2. Robots.txt
 To add the Robots.txt configuration section to your site, you need to add that as well to your template, having both sitemaps and this in the same tab would mean having this in your template: